gbbr/breakcheck/README.md

 * If a function's argument is changed to an alias of the same type, breakcheck will fail to detect this and will report it as a change.
 Technically this is not a breaking change.
 * Detecting changes in exported package level value declarations is limited to their name and type (when known).

+## Contributing

+Contributions and feedback are very welcome.

 ## Similar work

 * https://golang.org/x/tools/internal/apidiff